tianweigong/fabreading/README.md

 ### Step 1: Create and Check Your CSV File

+_(you can get more examples of stimuli lists at https://github.com/tianweigong/fabreading_validationEXP)_

 Since almost all psycholinguistic researchers write their stimuli in spreadsheet software (e.g., Excel) firstly before conducting the experiment, FAB will just use the sheet to make stimulus file.
 Here is one example of valid stimulus list:

 <p align="center"><img src="https://tianweigong.github.io/source_for_other_website/fab/stimulidemo.jpg" width="600"></p>